WGS.274J Images of Asian Women: Dragon Ladies and Lotus Blossoms

 This class has no prerequisites.

-WGS.274J will not be offered this semester.
-It will be available in the Fall semester, and will be instructed by M. Buyandelger.
+WGS.274J will be offered this semester (Fall 2018).
+It is instructed by M. Buyandelger.

 This class counts for a total of 12 credits.
 This class counts as a HASS S.